 Equatorial sea temperatures look warmer than climatology as are the N Sea, Norwegian Sea and Baltic sea temperature.
 The North Atlantic west of Britain remains mostly near or cooler than average towards North America.
 Colder sea temperatures in the East Pacific just south of the equator show the La Nina has strengthened.

-Tropical Atlantic seems to be warming and is forecast to remain warmer than average – see Met Office graphic below:
+The tropical north Atlantic is forecast to remain very slightly warmer than average through the remainder of 2020 (See Met Office graphic above).

 NAO background information see the Met Office NAO information.

 June to 18th has seen temperatures near average after a very warm or even hot start to the month.
 Rainfall has been well above normal (typically 80 to 90mm locally double this over some hilly areas due to thundery outbreaks.
 Sunshine rangled from below average in in parts of Cornwall to near average further east (limited data).